Welcome to the A+ Scholarship Program.

 - You plan to graduate at the end of the semester and have applied for graduation with the Registrar’s Office.

-- You are enrolled in all of the available hours or you are taking all available prerequisite credit hours applicable to your program of study for the given term.
+- You are enrolled in all of the available hours or you are taking all available prerequisite credit hours applicable to your program of study for the given semester.

 It is your responsibility to complete this form for consideration.
 The financial aid office will review and verify your request.
 Please allow 7 to 10 days for a response to your request.
 Dropping a class while taking a reduced course load will result in the loss of A+ eligibility in the future semesters.